dynasheu/Standby-PSU/README.md

 This sketch is not ported from test as of right now.

 ## standby-psu-test
 This sketch is for debugging and testing on arduino.
-Uses normal IRreduce.h library.
+Uses normal IRremote.h library.

 ## standby-psu-slave
 Comming soon.
 Will use ReceiveOnlySoftwareSerial and no IR.